Pun Dictionary: C Entries

 Mineralogy for Giants: Chris Tall

-Crystal ball (Book Titles)
+Crystal Ball (Book Titles)

 To multiply something by itself three times: Cubit.

-Cuckold (Tom Swifty)
+Cuckold (Tom Swifties)

 "My wife is cheating on me," Tom cackled.